thermalogic/Practices/P5/README.md

     * Making the executable file to call the shared library

-* Images：(0.5)
+* Images：(0.5 marks)

-     * The screenshot of coding,making exe to use the shared library and running the exe
+     * The screenshot of coding,making exe to use the shared library and running the  executable file

      Example: